apache/nuttx/configs/open1788/README.txt

         Open1788 board.

       /usr/local/share/openocd/scripts/target/lpc1788.cfg
-        This is the configuration file for the the LPC1788 target.
+        This is the configuration file for the LPC1788 target.
         It just sets up a few parameters then sources lpc17xx.cfg

       /usr/local/share/openocd/scripts/target/lpc17xx.cfg